 Instructions

 - Drain the olives and rinse them under cold water.
-Lay the olives out on a tray lined with paper towels and set them aside.
+Lay the olives out on a tray lined with paper towels and set them aside to dry.

-- Drain the feta in a strainer or colander.
-Using a large fork, mash it with the dried oregano until it forms a smooth paste.
-Using your hands, stuff the pitted olives with the feta mixture.
+- Drain the Monterey Jack cheese (or Feta) in a strainer or colander.
+Using a large fork, mash it until smooth.

-- Set the stuffed olives on the paper towel–lined tray and cover them loosely.
-Put the olives in a cool, dry place to cure for 24 hours.
+- Seal the jar and marinate the olives in a cool, dry place for 24 hours before serving.

 Notes